 2.1 – FIXED COMPENSATION:

 Statutory Officers’ fixed annual compensation includes 12 monthly payments and may be adjusted according to the results of compensation researches conducted on a regular basis.
-Adjustments will be subject to evaluation by the Company’s Human Resources Department and the Board of Directors (by means of its People, Nomination and Governance Committee), aiming at maintaining the Company’s compensation competitive in relation to that of the comparable market.
+Adjustments will be subject to evaluation by the Human Resources Department and the Board (by means of its People, Nomination and Governance Committee), aiming at maintaining the Company’s competitive strategy.

 2.2 – VARIABLE COMPENSATION: